adbar/htmldate/README.rst

 Features
 --------

--  **Flexible Input**: URLs, HTML files, or HTML trees can be given as an input – the choice is yours.
+- Flexible input: URLs, HTML files, or HTML trees can be used as input (including batch processing).
--  Includes **batch processing**, ideal for large-scale analysis.
--  **Customizable Output**: output as a string in any date format (defaults to `ISO 8601 YMD <https://en.wikipedia.org/wiki/ISO_8601>`_).
+- Customizable output: Any date format (defaults to `ISO 8601 YMD <https://en.wikipedia.org/wiki/ISO_8601>`_).
--  Detection of both **original** and **updated** dates.
+- Detection of both original and updated dates.
--  **Multilingual**.
+- Multilingual.
 - Compatible with all recent versions of Python.

 How it works
 ------------

-``htmldate`` operates by examining markup and text in HTML documents to determine their date.
-It utilizes the following methods:
+Htmldate operates by sifting through HTML markup and if necessary text elements.
+It features the following heuristics:

 1. **Markup in header**: Common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes.
 2. **HTML code**: The whole document is searched for structural markers like ``abbr`` or ``time`` elements and a series of attributes (e.g. ``postmetadata``).
 3. **Bare HTML content**: Heuristics are run on text and markup:

-- in ``fast`` mode the HTML page is cleaned and precise patterns are targeted.
+   - In ``fast`` mode the HTML page is cleaned and precise patterns are targeted.
-- in ``extensive`` mode all potential dates are collected and a disambiguation algorithm determines the best one.
+   - In ``extensive`` mode all potential dates are collected and a disambiguation algorithm determines the best one.

 Finally, the output is validated and converted to the chosen format.